First Time Cutters: Two teenagers from Duke, OK follow the wheat harvest north.

 But C and D Harvesting was ready to move anyway.

-Cold and Darby are on the beginning of a grand adventure to see new country, to prove themselves, and to make enough money to do this next June when the hot, dry winds of harvest blow again.
+Colt and Darby are on the beginning of a grand adventure to see new country, to prove themselves, and to make enough money to do this next June when the hot, dry winds of harvest blow again.